staciax/django-app-router/README.md

 ## Example

-for example, you have a page in the app folder:
+for example, define a route with the file `page.py` in the `templates` folder:

 ```python
 from django.shortcuts import render